Skip to content

 A Public Space Protection Order (PSPO) means we can fine irresponsible dog owners.

 The Anti-social Behaviour, Crime and Policing Act 2014 brought in PSPOs.
-The original order came in in 2017 and from June 2023 it has been extended to include wider legislation to:
+Having consulted in 2017 and 2023, our current order was created to:

 • help create safe and welcoming play areas and green spaces